interactivetools-com/ZenDB/README.md

 <div style="margin-left: 30px;">

-We provide a unified, intuitive interface for standard database operations, while also giving you the flexibility to execute custom SQL queries for more complex use cases.
+We provide a unified, intuitive interface for all the standard database operations, while also giving you the flexibility to execute custom SQL queries for more complex use cases.

 ```php